vittoriaiannotta/vittoriaiannotta.github.io/_pages/about.md

 Welcome!
 I am a 4th year PhD candidate in Economics at HEC Paris, under the supervision of [Gaetano Gaballo](https://sites.google.com/view/ggaballo).

 I am interested in topics at the intersection of macroeconomics and Finance.
-In particular, I am investigating firms' credit relationships with both bank and non banks lenders, and with a focus on the loan market
+In particular, I am investigating firms' credit relationships with both bank and non banks lenders, and with a focus on the loan market.

+I was a visiting student at UPenn in fall 2024, and a summer research graduate program participant at the European Central Bank in summer 2025.

 Work in Progress
 ------